Find Affordable College Courses

 UARK Agriculture & Agriculture Operations Rankings

-There were 20 students who received their doctoral degrees in agriculture and agriculture operations, making the school the #34 most popular school in the United States for this category of students.
+There were 20 students who received their doctoral degrees in agriculture & agriculture operations, making the school the #34 most popular school in the United States for this category of students.

 Agriculture & Agriculture Operations Student Demographics at UARK

-Take a look at the following statistics related to the make-up of the agriculture and agriculture operations majors at University of Arkansas.
+Take a look at the following statistics related to the make-up of the agriculture & agriculture operations majors at University of Arkansas.

 UARK Agriculture & Agriculture Operations Master’s Program

-Of the 60 students who earned a master's degree in Agriculture & Agriculture Operations from UARK in 2020-2021, 53% were men and 47% were women.
-Nationwide, master's degree programs only see 31% men graduate in agriculture and agriculture operations each year.
-UARK does a better job at serving the male population as it supports 23% more men than average.
+For the most recent academic year available, 44% of agriculture & agriculture operations master's degrees went to men and 56% went to women.
+Nationwide, master's degree programs only see 35% men graduate in agriculture & agriculture operations each year.
+UARK does a better job at serving the male population as it supports 9% more men than average.

 undefined

-Of the students who received a agriculture and agriculture operations master's degree from UARK, 57% were white.
-This is below average for this degree on the natiowide level.
-In the agriculture and agriculture operations master's program at this school, racial-ethnic minorities make up 18% of degree recipients.
-That is 1% better than the national average.*
+Of the students who received a agriculture & agriculture operations master's degree from UARK, 74% were white.
+This is above average for this degree on the natiowide level.

-The following table and chart show the race/ethnicity for students who recently graduated from University of Arkansas with a master's in agriculture and agriculture operations.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Arkansas with a master's in agriculture & agriculture operations.

 undefined